jonasoesch/p9/paper.md

 ![experiment-colorblindness](img/experiment-colorblindness.png)

 A final criterion we considered for explaining outliers was color blindness.
 We did not ask participants to report on their colorblindness because not all people who are colorblind know about it.
 Instead, we presented them three plates from the Ishihara colorblindness test  [@Ishihara-17:ishiharatest].
 The plates we have selected, tested for red-green blindness.
-The most common form of colorblindness, that affects about 8% of men and 0.4% of women. [@-19:colorblindness]
+The most common form of colorblindness, that affects about 8% of men and 0.4% of women [@-19:colorblindness].

 The full survey can be found in appendix \ref{appendix-survey}.